 - CHADD is a national organization that provides a support network for parents, continuing education about attention deficits, and resources to help children with attention deficits in educational settings.

 Dove Christian Academy

 - Dove specializes in teaching children with dyslexia, ADD, and ADHD with a Christ-centered academic education

 - The mission of the Autism Society of America is to promote lifelong access and opportunities for persons within the autism spectrum and their families, to be fully included, participating members of their communities through advocacy, public awarenes

 - The Autism Society of Colorado provides local contacts and resources not available through the national site.

 - A nonprofit devoted to inspiring bright futures for children with autism from the ages of 18 months to 18 years.
 Their learning treatment programs are delivered at our Denver Firefly Autism House in full or half day programs as well as in the home and schools throughout Colorado through our Firefly Autism Outreach team.
 They provide the full range of therapy treatments, assessments, clinical and consultation services as well as program development.

-- Serves families of Coloradans with cerebral palsy
+- Serves families of Coloradans having cerebral palsy and other special needs.

 Development Disabilities Resource Center

 - The DDRC offers a wide variety of resources relating to developmental disabilities including a comprehensive glossary.